Coming Soon: Guided Content Maps

 A while back, someone mentioned to me the idea of “topic maps,” which is a way to organize a bunch of disparate content into a coherent unit.
 I think we’re going to pursue this a bit, and we’re going to start with content management.

 I’m envisioning a set of pages (“Guided Content Maps” – how’s that for a craptacular term?) that will organize all of our writing on content management.
-Yes, we have the content management category archive, but that’s in chronological order which imparts no context or meaning, and there’s no information about the posts that groups them into a higher level of organization.
+Yes, we have the content management category archive (postscript: this category archive no longer exists), but that’s in chronological order which imparts no context or meaning, and there’s no information about the posts that groups them into a higher level of organization.
 It’s a blunt instrument.

 Example: if you’re considering content management for your company, we have several posts you should read.
 They may make you change your mind and just stick with static content.
 Here are just a few: